-We will cover more of chapter 1 in the textbook, probably up through section 1.7.
+We will cover more of chapter 1 in the textbook, probably through section 1.8.
 The textbook's interpretation of the mantissa in floating-point representations is not the same as the IEEE-standard and hence somewhat outdated: The book says that the mantissa 1010 means 0.1010 and that the first bit is always 1 in normalized numbers.
 IEEE-standard says that 1010 means 1.1010, meaning that the fixed normalization bit is a "hidden bit" or "implicit bit" before the radix point.
+In calculating the value represented by the mantissa, an extra 1 is added.
 This way the first bit in the mantissa may be 0.
-See the notes handed out in the first lecture about the IEEE standard.
+There will be notes handed out in the lecture about the IEEE standard.
+They can also be found at http://steve.hollasch.net/cgindex/coding/ieeefloat.html.
+(For problems in this course, we will use the format described in the textbook, using the same number of bits, but the mantissa will have this IEEE-standard form, with the implicit bit.)